Skip to content

 Testing

 Once the car was reliable on track I ran constant-speed passes to estimate drag.
 Measured drag was within 10% of the CFD prediction, which supports both the workflow and the build quality.
 Crosswind checks on test days matched the trend from yaw sweeps.
+I closed the project out with technical handover documentation so the next iteration of the team can pick up where this one left off.

 Tools and methods